Services procurement solutions - an incremental journey

-When implementing a Services Procurement programme, is it better to start with an ambitious plan by outsourcing full-category management – or to keep the service scope simple, focusing the MSP on transactional activities?
+When implementing Services Procurement solutions, is it better to start with an ambitious plan by outsourcing full-category management?
+Or is it better to keep the service scope simple, focusing on transactional activities?

 Francis Ljubic, Global MSP Product Director

-Firstly, the level of ambition ultimately depends on the client.
-While it is possible to outsource full-category management, most companies are hesitant about an MSP’s capability to manage true Services Procurement.
+The level of ambition ultimately depends on the client.
 Businesses know that full-category management from the start is harder to implement and can create problems with the adoption rates.
+While it is possible to outsource full-category management, most companies are hesitant about the capability of a Managed Service Provider (MSP) to manage true Services Procurement.

-At Pontoon, we believe it’s about the journey.
-The successful outsourcing of a Services Procurement programme has to be built on trust and proven competence.
-This starts with delivering transactional activities for the client – including onboarding, offboarding, payment management, time sheeting, and contract admin.
-Of course, it is critical to ensure that the scope of our client’s procurement programme is agreed upon prior to contracting during our solutioning phase to avoid unforeseen challenges.
+It is critical to ensure that the scope of the procurement programme is agreed upon prior to contracting during the solutions phase to avoid unforeseen challenges.
 Getting clarity over the scope of our services is one of the keys to delivering a successful implementation.

-Every step of this journey is taken in alignment and communication with the client and their internal category management team.
-After all, the category manager retains the awareness of the organisation’s internal strategy and can adequately manage the connection with the Services Procurement provider, continuing to deliver value and success.
+At Pontoon, we take every step of this journey in alignment with the client and their internal category management team.
+The category manager retains the awareness of the organisation’s internal strategy.
+They can adequately manage the connection with the Services Procurement provider, continuing to deliver value and success.

-As we have already established, there are strong arguments for launching your Services Procurement programme at a more transactional level.
-Still, if evolution is an initial expectation within our relationship, then the programme team will ensure that this is marked on the development roadmap.
+The arguments for launching your Services Procurement programme at a more transactional level are strong.
+Still, if evolution is part of the client’s initial expectation, the programme team will ensure this is marked on the development roadmap.
 Understanding the customer’s goals determines the path and destination.

 If those expectations are not clear right from the start, you’ll be stuck with an extension of your MSP contingent service – and that may not add the next level of value you’re looking for in your Services Procurement programme.